 Last month, we shared tips on Summer Fire Safety and burn prevention.
 It is important that if you or someone you know does experience a burn, to keep calm and assess the severity of the burn.
 Depending on the severity of the burn, immediate medical care may be necessary.

 When a burn to the skin occurs, it causes skin cells to die.
 The body will produce collagen, a protein that helps heal damaged skin.
 When the skin heals, scars form.
 Scars may be temporary and fade over time, but in some cases, they may be permanent.

 The following types of scars may occur after a burn:

 - Hypertrophic scars are the most common complication of a burn injury.
-They are often red or purple, and raised.
-They may feel warm to the touch and itchy and cause one to feel self conscious.
+They are often red or purple and raised.
+They may feel warm to the touch and itchy and causing one to feel self-conscious.

 - Keloid scars are raised, hard growths that form when scar tissue grows excessively.
 Non-surgical and surgical treatment options are available for Keloids (see Keloids).